townmath/cisp400-reader/docs/_sources/glossary.rst.txt

       includes some node :math:`R` of the tree as the subtree :term:`root` along with all the :term:`descendants <descendant>` of :math:`R`.

+   summation
+      The sum of costs for some function applied to a range of parameter values.
+      Often written using Sigma notation.
+      For example, the sum of the integers from 1 to :math:`n` can be written as :math:`\sum_{i=1}^{n} i`.

    superset
       In set theory, a set :math:`A` is a :term:`subset` of a